jackhodgkiss/prime-spiral/README.md

 To use this clone this repository and compile with TypeScript.

+Or alternatively view it in your browser [https://jackhodgkiss.github.io/prime-spiral/](https://jackhodgkiss.github.io/prime-spiral/)

 ![Prime Spiral @ 0, 0](assets/0x0.png)

 *Spiral Centered @ (0, 0)*